bylexus/adventofcode2021/README.md

   unwanted behaviour: e.g. if you pass a Struct by value, it is copied into the function.
 This MAY be an advantage, but for me, it is annoying most of the time (as the struct will need to be modified within the function).

+Around Day 15 I noticed that I got more proficient with GO.
+I know how to best build data structures, I know how call by value / by reference works etc.
+It became clear to me that the key to GO lies in the "implicit" types:
+So if it walks like a duck, and talks like a duck, it must be a duck.
+That makes things easier.

+What I find hard to unserstand or to handle is to find out IF it is a duck: because there is no explicit interface declaration for a certain type (it is not neccessary to declare "Type A implements Interface B", just implement the methods), it's hard to find out if a certain type can be used as "Duck"...
+I like explicity in programming languages...

 ## Preparations

 Today I set up a generic structure for all problems: Each problem will be defined as a struct that implements the following interface: